 It is important to turn to fact-based organizations when looking for tips and data on COVID-19.
-In addition to Progressive Behavioral Health, you can rely on:
+In addition to LifeStance Health, you can rely on:

 Turning to these organizations can provide you with accurate information and the right tips for protecting yourself and your loved ones.